 In fact, if metals in the water is a problem, you will need a sequestrant that specifically addresses this issue.
 It binds itself to the metal and stops it from oxidizing.

 This in turn stops the discoloring of water and the spa itself.
-Add the sequestrant each time you fill the hot tub.
+Add the sequestrant each time you drain clean and re-fill the hot tub.
 And do so with filtered water.
 This must be part of the weekly water care plan.

 Draining and Refilling

 Typically, hot tub water should be changed every three months or so.
-If you did not know that, well, that’s the first step.
 Despite that, if you notice cloudiness in the water and are not able to get rid of it, you need to buckle down and drain and clean the hot tub.

 Start by getting a line flush product and a new filter.
 If you don’t have to replace the filter, that will just be a spare.